A bound on the primes of bad reduction for CM curves of genus 3: Introduction

 \subsection{Acknowledgements}

 We thank Irene Bouw, Bas Edixhoven, Everett Howe, Christophe Ritzenthaler and Chia-Fu Yu for useful discussions and for pointing out some of the references.
 We are grateful to the anonymous referees for many helpful suggestions.
-Part of this work was carried out during visits to the Max Planck Institute for Mathematics (MPIM), the Istanbul Center for Mathematical Sciences (IMBM), the University of California, San Diego (UCSD) and the University of Warwick.
-We are grateful to these institutions for their hospitality and ideal working conditions.
-Ozman is supported by Bogazici University Research Fund Grant Number 15B06SUP3 and by the BAGEP award of the Science Academy, 2016.
-Streng is supported by NWO Vernieuwingsimpuls VENI.
+Part of this work was carried out at Carl von Ossietzky University of Oldenburg, the Istanbul Center for Mathematical Sciences, the Lorentz Center, the Max Planck Institute for Mathematics, UC San Diego, and the University of Warwick.